 Photos: Adeje Ayuntamiento.

 This is rural Tenerife as you’d dream it.
-From 17 to 22 June Taucho, an Adeje village in the hills above Los Menores, celebrates the annual Taucho Ethnographic Days as a run up to the local fiestas in honour of the Virgen de Coromoto.
-This is the ninth time the event has been held, with events organised by the local fiestas committee and the Adeje department of heritage.
+From 15 to 21 June Taucho, an Adeje village in the hills above Los Menores, celebrates the annual Taucho Ethnographic Days as a run up to the local fiestas over the weekend of 22-23 June in honour of the Virgen de Coromoto.
+This is the tenth time the event has been held, with events organised by the local fiestas committee and the Adeje department of heritage.

 The Ethnographic Days include talks, films, walks, music, exhibitions and displays of local handicrafts and skills, and local hand-made products and crafts, wine, cheese, cakes and biscuits, bread and honey, all on sale to the public.
 The full programme is below, and this video will give a flavour.
 For anyone who thinks Tenerife is just about sun, sand, sea and sangria, this is exactly the sort of unforgettable experience that will dispel that illusion once and for all.

 The details of the programme are HERE, but the main events begin on Friday 15th at 7pm with the official inauguration of a photographic exhibition of ‘fingerprints of our past’.
 This will be followed by a talk on the Guanche families.
 On Saturday 16 June at 10am there is a circular ‘route’ from Taucho-El Grillo- Aponte- La Quinta-Taucho: those interested should register online at www.adeje.es.